-Kris Black is a UKCP Registered Integrative Arts Psychotherapist, MBACP Counsellor and a Clinical Supervisor trained by CSTD and part of the Independent Supervisors Network.
+Kris Black is a UKCP Registered and MBACP RegIntegrative Arts Psychotherapist, Child and Adolescent Counsellor and a Clinical Supervisor trained by CSTD and part of the Independent Supervisors Network.

 Kris believes psychotherapy and counselling can save lives as well as changing negative belief systems and therefore should be affordable and accessible to all ~ not just those with economic power.
-For this reason the majority of Kris’ work with clients has been within the education sector or the charity sector where clients who cannot afford services can access psychotherapy and counselling.
+For this reason. the majority of Kris’ work with clients has been within the education sector or the charity sector where clients who cannot afford services can access psychotherapy and counselling.

-Kris has worked as a counsellor for over 30 years and as a psychotherapist since 1991 offering a service to a range of clients aged 3 to 93.
+Kris has worked as a counsellor for over 36 years and as a psychotherapist since 1991 offering a service to a range of clients aged 3 to 93.

 For further details 0776 137 1088,